Graduate School Handbook Part 11 - The progression examination

 I need to postpone the date of my progression exam due to personal circumstances.
 What should I do?

-- If your circumstances arise further in advance, you should still contact your Director of Studies and then go to Part 7 of the Handbook Sources of Support and Help, following the personal circumstances link for detailed information about what to do next.
+- If your circumstances arise further in advance, you should still contact your Director of Studies read the advice at Part 7 of the Handbook Sources of Support and Help, then go to the PGR personal circumstances guidance notes for detailed information about what to do next.
 Please read this guidance carefully as the circumstances in which a viva can be postponed are limited.

 Can my Director of Studies attend my viva?